falkr/ttm4115/pages/unit-communication.md

 <a class="arrow" href="https://mqttfx.jensd.de">Download MQTT.FX</a>

----
-type: figure
-source: figures/mqtt/mqtt-fx-publish.png
----

 ### Publishing Messages

-Imagine you have created a MQTT client that runs a certain action when it receives a message, but you are not doen with the component that should send the message.
+Imagine you have created a MQTT client that runs a certain action when it receives a message, but you are not done with the component that should send the message.
 To test at least the component that should receive the message, you can use MQTT.FX to publish a message with that content to the topic, and the component under test will behave as if the message was sent in the final system.

 ---
 type: figure
-source: figures/mqtt/mqtt-fx-subscribe.png
+source: figures/mqtt/mqtt-fx-publish.png
 ---